 The City adopted an Affordable Housing Action Strategy that has an ambitious goal of creating 6,000 new units of affordable housing by 2028.
 The City supports grant programs and funding tools for projects that support all income levels, including shelters, permanent supportive housing, and workforce housing.
-The City is grateful for the Legislature's recent work on preventing evictions in the state, and respectfully request a continued focus on efforts to reduce barriers to accessing housing and help individuals and families stay in their homes.
+The City is grateful for the Legislature's recent work on preventing evictions in the state, and respectfully request a continued focus on efforts to reduce barriers to accessing housing and promote housing stability, including: